MelissaHarper/rewards-points-exercise/README.md

 # rewards-points-exercise

-This is a quick mockup of a retail store's rewards points page.
+This is a quick rendering of a retail store's rewards points page.
 It isn't meant to be a "production" page, but just a quick and dirty mock up to show the calculated logic.
 The calculation logic can be found in the [utils.jsx file](./customer-rewards/src/components/utils.jsx)

+The website template can be found at [toolplate.com](https://www.tooplate.com/view/2137-barista-cafe).
+It was initially a Bootstrap 5 HTML layout template that I tweaked to use within a React JS app.

 ## Scenario